kstenerud/safe-encoding/safe64-specification.md

 Whitespace
 ----------

 An encoded stream may contain whitespace as needed by the medium it will be transferred across.
 For example, some mediums may have a maximum line length, or require indentation.
 It is up to the encoder to decide when and how whitespace will occur.
+Whitespace may occur at any point in the data stream.
 A decoder must accept and discard all whitespace characters while processing the stream.

 For the purposes of this spec, only the following characters qualify as whitespace: